Samkth123/KTH-md/Public Policy/a public sector characteristics/Brunson.md

-The Political organization & the company are dependent on their environments, and need legitimacy ie they need to be tolerated by their environments - but these are different between the 2.
+The Political organization & the company are ==dependent on their environments, and need legitimacy ie they need to be tolerated by their environments== - but these are different between the 2.

 The political organization is dependent its environment in the form of citizens, who provide legitimacy.
 The citizen is characterized by interests and demands, and all their demands are legitimate.
 The organization looks to get support of citizen in democratic votes.